 IMPORTANT: When you reinstall the Wi-Fi driver, Windows will delete all saved Wi-Fi network passwords.
 That means, after installing the Wi-Fi driver, you will have to enter the password again to connect to a wireless network.
-If you have forgotten the Wi-Fi password, please refer to our how to view saved Wi-Fi password in Windows 10 guide to back all Wi-Fi passwords before uninstalling the driver.
+If you have forgotten the Wi-Fi password, please refer to our how to view saved Wi-Fi password in Windows 10 guide to back up all Wi-Fi passwords before uninstalling the driver.

 Reinstalling the Wi-Fi driver in Windows 10

 Step 1: Open Device Manager.
 To do so, right-click on the Start button and then click Device Manager.

 Step 2: In the Device Manager, expand Network Adapters to see all network adapters, including the wireless adapter.
 The Wi-Fi adapter usually has the term “wireless” in its entry.

 Note down the wireless adapter name and number as you will need to download the adapter driver before uninstalling the present driver.
 Once you uninstall the present wireless driver, your Wi-Fi adapter will stop working, so you cannot download the new driver unless you have an Ethernet connection.

 To check the version number of the driver, right-click on the wireless driver entry in Device Manager, click Network adapters, click Properties, click the Driver tab.